-Women artists, artists of color, and artists with disabilities are not equitably represented or supported as valued members of the nation’s professional creative workforce.
+Women artists, artists of color, and Deaf and disabled artists are not equitably represented or supported as valued members of the nation’s professional creative workforce.
 This lack of diversity and depth in the perspectives and genres that are reflected in our sector hinders our collective ability to alter the course of oppressive dominant narratives and structures, including systems based on patriarchy, white supremacy, and ableism.

 3Arts’s Response: Seeking to Shift the Status Quo

 3Arts advocates for Chicago’s women artists, artists of color, and Deaf and disabled artists through career-spanning programs designed to help them build momentum in their careers, including unrestricted cash awards, project funding, residency fellowships, professional development workshops, and promotion.
 Through this mission, 3Arts aims to model integrity and authenticity in its work and community.
 It strives to advance a fluid, open, and responsive approach and attitude to support artists.
 Those artists support the wellbeing of the city in which they live through their work.